deon-lim/Ecom/ecommerce-order2/README.md

 ### Packaging as jar

-To build the final jar and optimize the Order application for production, run:
+To build the final jar and optimize the ecommerceOrder2 application for production, run:

 ```
 ./mvnw -Pprod clean verify